-This is how the museum describes it on its website: “A diverse thematic of objects in exhibition surprises to the visitors because its historical transcendence, placing them in the context of changes and evolutive process occurred over time.
+This is how the museum is described on its website: “A diverse thematic of objects in exhibition surprises to the visitors because its historical transcendence, placing them in the context of changes and evolutive process occurred over time.
 Without a doubt a ‘straight trip to our origins’.”

 There is a curious bell tower on the Plaza de Armas.
 Starting there, at the tower, the main shopping street extends east.
 On it, you find all the shops that you need in a small town, including a hat shop where you can buy e.g. one of the typical wide-brimmed flat-topped chupalla hats that cowboys, huasos, and many others wear.

-There is a good wine shop next to Hotel Santa Cruz Plaza.
+There is a good wine shop next to the Hotel Santa Cruz Plaza.

 If you want to try the very traditional (although not very “gourmet”) Chilean hot dogs there is one “restaurant” on the main square as well as one at the beginning of the shopping street.